-Caring for Children Who Have Experienced Trauma: (Moved from Level III advanced training to Level II required in-service training for Resource Parents and Relative Care Givers)
+Caring for Children Who Have Experienced Trauma: A Workshop for Resource Parents

 This 9-hour workshop was developed by the National Child Traumatic Stress Network and is designed to educate resource parents and relative care givers about the impact of trauma on the development and behavior of children in foster care and to provide parents with the necessary knowledge and skills necessary to respond appropriately to the behavioral and emotional challenges of traumatized children.
 Instructional Methods: Lecture, video, small group activity, practice simulation, and group discussion.